-Eamonn has nearly 15 years of experience in retained executive search and has executed 100’s of successful search projects over the course of his time at Schweichler Price Mullarkey and Barry.
+Eamonn has over 15 years of experience in retained executive search and has executed 100’s of successful search projects over the course of his time at SPMB.
 Joining the firm as an analyst in 2003, he worked his way up from research, was promoted into recruiting and subsequently into project management, consistently delivering great results for clients.

-Over the course of his career Eamonn has built meaningful relationships in the candidate community across the enterprise world with an exceptionally deep network in infrastructure and enterprise SaaS.
+Over the course of his career, Eamonn has built meaningful relationships in the candidate community across the enterprise world with an exceptionally deep network in DevOps, infrastructure and enterprise SaaS.
 He has successfully completed executive level searches across the management suite but spends most of his time focused on GTM projects and drives much of SPMB’s CMO/Marketing search work across both public and private companies.

 Eamonn graduated from Georgetown University with a B.S. in Business Administration and a Minor in Theology.
-He is a proud dad, an avid endurance athlete and a self-proclaimed expert in American Literature and everything San Francisco.
+He is a proud dad, an avid endurance athlete and a self-proclaimed expert in American Literature, burritos and anything Mount Tam related.

 What is the most non traditional job you’ve ever had:

 In 2001, after I graduated from college, I spent a year traveling around the world, working odd jobs everywhere I went.
 I had a number of “great” jobs, ranging from handyman to janitor, but the best job I had was as a butler at a famous castle in far northern Scotland called Skibo Castle.
 Skibo Castle was an hour north of the last stop light in Scotland and I worked in a traditional Scottish kilt waiting tables and mixing Pimm’s Cup’s, until the last guest decided they wanted to go to bed.

 What is the hardest thing you’ve ever done?